Google’s SoundStream codec simultaneously suppresses noise and compresses audio

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Google today detailed SoundStream, an end-to-end “neural” audio codec that can provide higher-quality audio while encoding different sound types including clean speech, noisy and reverberant speech, music, and environmental sounds.
-The company claims that it’s the first AI-powered codec to work on speech and music, while at the same time being able to run in real time on a smartphone processor.
+Google today detailed SoundStream, an end-to-end “neural” audio codec that can provide higher-quality audio while encoding different sound types, including clean speech, noisy and reverberant speech, music, and environmental sounds.
+The company claims this is the first AI-powered codec to work on speech and music while being able to run in real time on a smartphone processor at the same time.

 Audio codecs compress audio to reduce the need for high storage and bandwidth requirements.
 Ideally, the decoded audio should be perceptually indistinguishable from the original and introduce little latency.
-While most codecs leverage domain expertise and carefully-engineered signal processing pipelines, there’s been interest in replacing handcrafted specs with AI that can learn to encode on the fly.
+While most codecs leverage domain expertise and carefully engineered signal processing pipelines, there’s been interest in replacing handcrafted specs with AI that can learn to encode on the fly.

 Earlier this year, Google released Lyra, a neural audio codec trained to compress low-bitrate speech.
 SoundStream extends this work with a system consisting of an encoder, decoder, and quantizer.
 The encoder converts audio into a coded signal that’s compressed using the quantizer and converted back to audio using the decoder.
 Once trained, the encoder and decoder can be run on separate clients to transmit audio over the internet, and the decoder can operate at any bitrate.